-- Completion of required number of experiential hours (as verified by preceptor in CORE). - Achievement of minimum score of 3 for all learning outcomes on the final preceptor assessment of the student - Achievement of a minimum score of 3 for all professionalism outcomes on the final preceptor assessment of the student. - Satisfactory completion of all rotation specific assignments (assigned by either the preceptor or the Experiential Director).
+- Completion of required number of experiential hours (as verified by preceptor in CORE). - Achievement of minimum score of 3 for all rotation outcomes on the final preceptor assessment of the student. - Satisfactory completion of all rotation specific assignments (assigned by either the preceptor or the Experiential Director).